Navigate to Incidents Triage

 Severity levels

-Every flag carries a severity rating so you can prioritize what to investigate first.| Severity | Meaning |
+Every incident carries a severity rating so you can prioritize what to investigate first.| Severity | Meaning |

 |---|---|